jasonzliang/scalableMLAssignments/README.md

 Assignments for Scalable Machine Learning
+Detailed descriptions for hw# can be found in hw#.pdf

 1) hw1: Alternating Least Squares, Coordinate Descent for Ridge and Lasso Regression (Matlab)
 2) hw2: Alternating Least Squares (C++ version)